 In December 1985, the Company entered into an agreement with the City of New York to lease, over a fifty year term, a building located in New York City.
 In the fourth quarter of fiscal 1996, the Company negotiated a settlement with the City of New York to relieve the Company from any further obligations related to the lease and to return the building to the City and the Company agreed to pay the City \$2,950,000 in full settlement of all of the City's claims for unpaid taxes and rent.
-The Company issued to the City 203,450 shares of the Company's common stock in August 1996 in consideration of the settlement amount.
+The Company issued to the City 203,450 shares of the Company's common stock in August 1996 (213,623 shares after giving effect to the 5% stock dividend paid in October, 1996) in consideration of the settlement amount.
+These shares were issued at the fair market value at the date of the settlement for unpaid rent and payments in-lieu-of taxes of \$2.95 million.
 If the City has not received the net proceeds of \$2.95 million upon the sale of such stock by March 17, 1997, the City shall return the remaining shares not sold, if any, and the Company shall pay the difference in cash.
 As a result of this settlement with the City, the Company incurred a charge against earnings in the amount of approximately \$7.6 million in the fourth quarter of fiscal 1996.
+The components of the \$7.6 million charge included a writedown of the leasehold interest of \$6.2 million and for unpaid payments-in-lieu of taxes and rent on the leasehold of \$1.4 million.
+Of the settlement of \$2.95 million payments in-lieu-of taxes and unpaid rent, \$1.55 million was recorded prior to fiscal 1996 and the balance of \$1.4 million was recorded in fiscal 1996.
 Management is not aware of any material claims, disputes or settled matters concerning third-party reimbursements which would have a material effect on the Company's financial statements.